CSITCloud/Site/README.md

     })(this);

     ```
- >  This is useful while concatanation.
-For more information ([click me.](http://evanhahn.com/newline-necessary-at-the-end-of-javascript-files/))
+ >  This is useful while concatanation of two or more files.
+For more information [go here.](http://evanhahn.com/newline-necessary-at-the-end-of-javascript-files/)

   - Use indentation when making long method chains.